This Creative Date Idea Only Costs a Penny

 No, really.
 The fun of the penny date is in the mystery, the confusion and the downright ridiculousness of your time together.
 It’s a way to do something different, something that you wouldn’t have done ordinarily, and to have fun doing it.

 Either way, it’s sure to be a memorable date, right?

 A Few Notes to Help You Create the Perfect Penny Date

 To keep costs low, pack a picnic meal to bring with you.
 That way, wherever you end up, you’ll have dinner ready to go.
-(This is especially important if you’re going on this date on Valentine’s Day, because most places will be booked solid.
-You won’t be able to randomly show up at a restaurant and expect to get a table.)

 You don’t have to be in a metropolitan area to make this date work, but you’ll want to adjust your number of turns based on your location.
 Thirty turns won’t take very long on city streets, but if you’re driving long back roads, 30 turns could take forever.

 Even if there’s a stop sign or traffic light, don’t turn into a parking lot or street with no outlet.
 Just move along to the next intersection and flip the penny there.

 Keep your adventurous spirit open to the experience.
 Chances are, you’re going to end up somewhere less than romantic (or maybe even downright weird), but it’s all part of the fun of a date night left totally up to chance.